roadrash/Markdown/notes.md

 Usually best to only have a single main heading per document.

+Just say no to the other types of headings

 ## Two for secondary heading

 Main division of content within a given document.